giovannitranquillini/timerjs/README.md

 - *Clean code*
   - ***DIVIDE THE STRUCT 'TOMATO' IN TWO => STRUCT CURRENT_TIMER AND STRUCT TYPE_TIMER_VALUES(?)***
 - *Add next timer's type*
-- *When change timer duration on modal, close modal when save*
 - *Add audio signal when timer it's over*
 - *When timer over change redirect to timer page -> alert that time's over*